cloveday098/Prog_Team_Website/README.md

 A collaborative project for Maryville College CSC marketing and use in competition preparation.
 Please glance through this README to understand the goals and contents of this project.

 # Purpose
-To provide CSC/Programming Team with database functionality to keep track of competition practice problems and student data as well as promote the organization to the college and public.
+To provide CSC/The Programming Team with database functionality to keep track of competition practice problems and student data as well as promote the organization to the college and public.
 The core functionality components of the problem bank tool are as follows.
 * Retrieve and display student information, including name, year, profile picture, and problems solved.
 * Retrieve, add, edit, and delete problems from a living problem bank.
 * Add and edit problem categories.